omnistrate/ctl/mkdocs/docs/omnistrate-ctl_account_list.md

 ### Synopsis

-This command helps you list cloud provider accounts.
+This command helps you list Cloud Provider Accounts.
 You can filter for specific accounts by using the filter flag.

 ```